-Biokineticists are medical professionals that are bound by the Hippocratic Oath, Health Professions Act of 1974, as well as the Constitution of South Africa.
+Biokineticists are medical professionals that are bound by the Constitution of South Africa, the National Health Act, the Health Professions Act (Health Professions Amendment Act), as well as other pertinent legislation (Mental Health Act, Childrens Act, etc) and ethical guidelines (HPCSA).
 As such they are duty bound to uphold medical ethics and good business practices.
 This is in your best interest as a patient.

 Consumer Protection Act and Biokinetics: